The woman who watched 300 executions

 She thought her sympathy was best set aside for more worthy causes, such as the two elderly men Cruz bludgeoned to death with a hammer.

-"Witnessing executions was just part of my job," says Lyons, whose cathartic memoir, Death Row: The Final Minutes, has just been published.
+"Witnessing executions was just part of my job," says Lyons, whose cathartic memoir, Death Row: The Final Minutes, which I collaborated on, has just been published.

 "I was pro-death penalty, I thought it was the most appropriate punishment for certain crimes.
 And because I was young and bold, everything was black and white.